 It's a cultural change that requires organizations to continually challenge the status quo, experiment, and get comfortable with failure.’

 Who’s digitally transforming?

 We hear about the state of Digital Transformation all the time.
 A quick look at a few statistics helps to illustrate the inconsistent pace at which we adopt (and understand) Digital Transformation:

 Statistic 1: A 2016 survey from Harvard Business Review reported that 23% of organisations were non-digital.
 Meaning they depended on few (if any) products or operations relating to digital technology.

 Statistic 2: In 2018, IDG reported that 89% of companies had adopted a digital-first business strategy (or were thinking about it!)

 Statistic 3: A 2018 report from Ted Schadler (Principal Analyst at Forrester) tells us that 21% of firms think their transformation is complete!

-Statistic 4: In 2020, 91% of businesses reported to be engaged in some form of digital initiative (Gartner).
+Statistic 4: In 2020, 91% of businesses reported being engaged in some form of digital initiative (Gartner).